Business loans

 While the Financial Conduct Authority (FCA) regulates lending of £25,000 or less to certain types of businesses (such as sole traders), it should be noted that most business loans are unregulated in the UK.

-There are many types of business loans available which suit a variety of different needs and circumstances:
+There are several key types of business loans available that can suit a variety of different needs and circumstances.
+These include:

 A secured business loan requires you to provide an asset, such as property, to act as collateral.
 If your business were to default on the loan, a lender could repossess this asset and sell it to cover any outstanding debt.

-Depending on the value of the asset you put down, you may be able to borrow a larger amount of money with a secured business loan.
+Depending on the value of the asset you put down, you may be able to borrow a larger amount of money with a secured business loan than if you didn’t have any collateral.
 Often seen by lenders as a lower-risk option, some may even charge a lower rate of interest compared to an unsecured business loan.

 If your business doesn’t have any assets valuable enough to act as security for a debt, or you’d rather not risk having your assets repossessed, you could opt for an unsecured business loan.